-Above observations are confirmed in~\figref{graphs:cov}, where we show the coefficient of variation of the distances between the nodes $c_d$.
-This is a standard measure of dispersion of a probability distribution, while the distributions with $c<1$ are considered low-variance distributions and those with $c>1$ are high-variance distributions.
-Note that the distributions of the distances between the nodes of random and scale-free graphs, and real small-world networks, are low-variance with $c_d\ll 1$~\citep{WS98,Bar16}.
-As one can see in~\figref{graphs:cov}, all distributions of the distances in the spanning trees computed with the breadth-first search algorithm are low-variance $c_d\ll 1$.
-The distributions for spanning trees computed with the Kruskal's algorithm are high-variance $c_d\gg 1$ for random graphs with $n>100$, while the results for the Prim's algorithm are inconclusive $c_d\approx 1$.
+The above observations are confirmed in~\figref{graphs:cov}, where we show the coefficient of variation of the distances between the nodes $c_d$.
+Note that the distributions of the distances between the nodes in random and scale-free graphs, and real small-world networks, are low-variance with $c_d\ll 1$~\cite{WS98,Bar16}.
+As one can observe in~\figref{graphs:cov}, all distributions of the distances in the spanning trees computed with the breadth-first search algorithm are low-variance $c_d\ll 1$.
+On the other hand, the distributions in the spanning trees computed with Kruskal's algorithm are high-variance $c_d\gg 1$ for random graphs with $n>100$, while the results for Prim's algorithm are inconclusive $c_d\approx 1$.

-In summary, if a spanning tree is supposed to retain the distances between the nodes of a graph, then the breadth-first search algorithm should be the preferred choice, at least for random and scale-free graphs.
-In the following section, we consider also real networks.
+To summarize, if a spanning tree should retain short distances between the nodes of a graph, then the breadth-first search algorithm is the preferred choice, at least for random and scale-free graphs.
+In the following section, we also consider real networks.